sscok/ancient-methylation/README.md

 Rscript --vanilla scatterplots_of_candidate_genes.R /path/to/genes
 ```

 The scripts inside this R file require the input files with the information related to the selected genes.
-They are basically the grepped positions from the generated replicated datasets.
+These are the grepped positions from the generated replicated datasets.

 Multi-dimensional Scaling (MDS) analysis for Figure 3 was carried out using the following script.
 It requires the means of all 20 downsampled datasets with respect to observed genes and information file related to the individuals.
 The info file is located here: data/Shotgun_inds.tsv.
 One can run the script using the command below.